matthewdardet/example-blog-jekyll/README.md

-_An example blog for Gov 1347_
+_An example blog for GOV 1347_

-Welcome to my election analysis blog!
+Welcome to my election analysis and prediction blog!
 It will be updated *every Sunday.* Feel free to reach out to me ([matthewdardet@g.harvard.edu](matthewdardet@g.harvard.edu)) if you have any comments or questions.

 # [1.
 Introduction](posts/01-Intro.md)